 Generate true random numbers on microcontroller

-Sometimes there is really a problem of how to generate true random numbers using your microcontroller.
-Usually computer processor or any other MCU is capable to generate a Pseudo Random Number (PRN).
-These numbers are generated by algorithms so called Pseudo Random Number Generators (PRNG).
-Everything what pure algorithm produces is predictable in some sort of level.
+Sometimes there is really a problem of how to generate truly random numbers using your microcontroller.
+Usually, a computer processor or any other MCU can generate a Pseudo-Random Number (PRN).
+These numbers are generated by algorithms, so-called Pseudo-Random Number Generators (PRNG).
+Everything that a pure algorithm produces is predictable at some level.

-There are many PRNG algorithms that generate random numbers, but there is always a defined number of iterations when random number sequence will repeat itself.
+Many PRNG algorithms generate random numbers, but there is always a defined number of iterations when a random number sequence will repeat itself.
 Sometimes it may be acceptable.
-One popular way to generate pseudo random numbers is using Timers.
-Moreuniversal algorithm is concept of Linear Feedback Shift Register (LFSR).
-LSFR is a n -bit register which is initiated with non zero seed value and is clocked by shifting values to the left and loading new bit in to bit0.
-New bit is calculated by XOR’ing the bits of selected taps of LSFR.
+One popular way to generate pseudo-random numbers is using Timers.
+The universal algorithm is the concept of the Linear Feedback Shift Register (LFSR).
+LSFR is an n -bit register initiated with a non-zero seed value and is clocked by shifting values to the left and loading a new bit into bit0.
+The new bit is calculated by XORing the bits of selected taps of LSFR.
 This method is used in rand() functions.

-Usually we know simple solution of random number generation (AVR-GCC example):
+Usually, we know the simple solution of random number generation (AVR-GCC example):

 //Example how to generate PRN in range (0 to 9)